jasperdekeuk/PLCsim-Advanced-Manager/README.md

 A webserver manager for Siemens Simatic PLCsim Advanced.

 Goals:

 - Manage your PLCSIM Advanced instances remote in a webserver.
-This way you don't have to login to the target PC, but can start instances over the network
+This way you don't have to log in to the target PC, but can start instances over the network
-- Exploit the functionalities of the PLCSIM Advanced API to create a more user friendly interface
+- Exploit the functionalities of the PLCSIM Advanced API to create a more user-friendly interface
 - Read and write variables from the PLC (DB/Inputs/Outputs)
+- Advancded network setting.
+Being able to set every interface of the instance to an interface of the host machine

 ## Overview
 ![](docs/img/Overview.png)